LEISURE

 MUSIC AND ART

-Here are some but not nearly all of the sites:
+Here are some but not nearly all of the sites that include lyrics:

 When I took a drawing class, I concluded that learning how to observe is a large part of learning how to draw.